-Furthermore, the crisis has indeed been a stern teacher, showing everyone the community's limitations concerning food security, health infrastructure, and employment.
+The crisis has indeed been a stern teacher, showing everyone the community's limitations concerning food security, health infrastructure and employment.
 But it has also helped leaders and urban designers understand the importance of creating a resilient design for future rural communities.
+Resilience is the primary focus throughout this article, as it’s the only way to help communities flourish.A few crucial points related to this topic will be addressed.
+However, highlighting the issues faced by rural communities during the pandemic is important for the context.

 How has COVID-19 affected rural communities?

-The world is more than a year into the Coronavirus pandemic, and there’s still no proven theory that density is the significant element helping the spread of the virus.
-No matter where we live, the best prevention is to stay home and limit our contact with people to curb the spread.
+The world is more than a year into the Corona virus pandemic, and there’s still no proof that density is a significant element facilitating the spread of the virus.
+No matter where we live, the best prevention is to remain at home and limit our contact with people to curb the spread.

 However, despite staying indoors, rural communities have faced distinctive challenges during the pandemic.
 These issues have exposed their vulnerabilities and disparities regarding the integrity, management, and planning of local resources.

 Medical research has shown that systemic health and social inequalities in rural areas have put residents at a higher risk of contracting the virus.
 And in general, rural communities in the US tend to have a higher percentage of cigarette smokers.
-As a result, they’re more likely to have pre-existing health conditions such as high blood pressure and obesity.
+As a result, they’re more likely to have pre-existing health conditions such as lung disease.

 The resilience of future rural communities